materialsintelligence/matscholar-web/README.md

 accessible via our [website](https://www.matscholar.com) and [public API](https://github.com/materialsintelligence/matscholar).

-This repo houses the code for the [website](https://www.matscholar.com), which is built with Plotly Dash.
+This repo houses code for an early version of the matscholar website, which which was built with Plotly Dash.
+Please note that the live website is no longer using this codebase.

-If you would like to submit feedback to help us improve the app, please see the Matscholar category on our [official support forum](https://discuss.matsci.org/c/matscholar).

-If you have any other questions please contact our development team at help@matscholar.com.
+If you have any questions please contact our development team at help@matscholar.com.

 | Tests  |